Agni2/deforestation-monitoring-demo-version-/README.md

-# 🌍 Deforestation Monitoring Demo
+# 🌍 Deforestation Monitoring Demo Model

 A Python-based demo project that simulates NDVI-based deforestation detection using satellite-like imagery.
 The system identifies vegetation loss between two dates and visualizes affected areas on interactive maps and plots.